-If you’re looking for North Sydney walks – to feel like you can get away from the city – there are some great spots to explore.
+If you’re looking for North Sydney walks – to feel like you can get away from the city – we’ve got some great spots to explore.

 After living in the Lower North Shore, we’ve found some fantastic hidden gems on our walks around Sydney to share with you.